qala-io/java-course/docs/programme/maven.md

 *Tip*: Often if we don't understand how things work instead of googling and guessing it's much (much!) easier to read the source code of the tool.
 If the code is not simple - debugging becomes a real life saver.
 Have it as a habit to work with the sources of the tools instead of googling - you'll have a much better grip on the technologies.

+# Puzzles

+There is a problematic test in branch `puzzle-nBZyIqbL` - it passes in IDE and when you run `mvn test`.
+But strangely it fails when `mvn package` is run.
+Figure out why.